tonymyatt/strava_ride/README.md

 ## To Do

-- Option to select which gear item are imported
+- Option to select which gear (bikes) are imported
-- Custom number of gear service/maintenance items
+- Custom number of gear (bike) service/maintenance items
-- Custom names of gear service/maintenance items
+- Custom names of gear (bike) service/maintenance items

 ## Contributing